 Of course, tackling returns is only part of the equation.
 As we mentioned earlier, retailers are also facing consumer abuse at a level that they haven’t before.
 And our survey results indicate that a small but significant percentage of consumers feel entitled and don’t hesitate to take advantage where they can.

-The results of consumer abuse often show up in non-fraud chargebacks, often called friendly fraud.
-The most common variety of non-fraud chargebacks occurs when a customer says an online order never arrived at their address – an item-not-received claim (INR).
+The results of consumer abuse often show up in non-fraud chargebacks, often called friendly fraud chargeback.
+The most common variety of non-fraud chargebacks occurs when a customer says an online order never arrived at their address – chargeback item not received (INR).
 When they make the complaint to their credit card company, the card issuer takes the charge back – and on behalf of the customer, recovers the money and fees from the retailer accused of failing to deliver the goods.

-Similarly, a customer might file a claim if the item they did receive was significantly not as described, also known as a SNAD claim.
+Similarly, a customer might file a claim if the item they did receive was significantly not as described, also known as a SNAD claim or chargeback not as described.

 Such disputes are the most fraught for retailers, who can fight the consumer’s claim, but by doing so the merchant is calling its customer a liar.
 After all, things do go wrong.
 Packages are stolen off porches.
 Packages get lost in transit.
 Items are inadvertently poorly displayed or described on ecommerce sites.
 Customer issues can certainly be legitimate.